 Then, keeping the leg straight on the knee, move to the side of the body, therefore, the left leg to the left or the right to the right.

-This movement results in the formation of a triangle with the two straight legs forming one side of the triangle each and an imaginary line between the ankles or feet forming the third line.
+This movement forms a triangle with the two straight legs forming one side of the triangle and an imaginary line between the ankles or feet, creating the third line.

 The result is that the ankle and foot that have moved are further away from the midline through the center of the body than before the start of the movement.

 What is the difference between abduction and adduction?